Ted Whitten: 1954: Premiership glory

 After finally breaking their finals hoodoo the previous year, Footscray looked primed and ready to challenge for the VFL Premiership in 1954.

 He was a key member of Footscray's 1954 VFL Premiership victory, the club's only premiership until 2016.

 1955–56: Post-Premiership decline

-After their magnificent Grand Final victory, many expected Footscray to become a powerhouse of Victorian football.
+After their Grand Final victory, many expected Footscray to become a powerhouse of Victorian football.
 However, the club faded away even though Whitten continued to excel.

 1957–60: Elevated to captain-coach

-With superb all-round skills, Whitten had the extraordinary talent of being able to kick equally well with his right and left foot.
+With superb all-round skills, Whitten was able to kick equally well with his right and left foot.
 On one occasion, playing against Richmond at Footscray, in the mid-1960s, he broke out of the ruck, to the left, from a centre bounce, ran two paces to balance himself, and kicked a left-foot torpedo kick for a goal.
 The ball was returned to the centre, bounced, and Whitten burst out of the pack, to the right, ran three paces and kicked a right-foot torpedo kick for a goal.